alyssahondrade/belly-button-challenge/README.md

 ## References
-Instructor provided assistance during office hours about using a pie chart and scatter plot instead of an indicator for the gauge plot, due to the scaling issues when using annotation to label each gauge sector.
+The instructor provided assistance during office hours about using a pie chart and scatter plot instead of an indicator for the gauge plot, due to the scaling issues when using annotation to label each gauge sector.

 - [1] Iterate over a Dictionary [https://buzzcoder.gitbooks.io/codecraft-javascript/content/object/iterate-over-a-dictionary.html](https://buzzcoder.gitbooks.io/codecraft-javascript/content/object/iterate-over-a-dictionary.html)